North Ward Defence Complex: History

 The North Ward Defence Complex appears to have been developed as a response to the 1884 legislation.
 It appears that the first building, contracted for in 1885 and constructed c.
 1887, was a drill hall.
 About 1890 a two-storeyed brick office and stores building was erected at the corner of Oxley and Mitchell Streets, and in a separate contract, Staff Officers' Quarters, Stables and Fencing were erected c.
 1890.
 These early buildings were designed in the Queensland Colonial Architect's office.

 In 1904 the Queensland Government Architect Alfred Barton Brady approved drawings prepared by District Architect Thomas Pye for a new drill hall and administrative offices.
 The drawings indicate that the existing Staff Quarters, Stores and Offices Building, Stables and small shed were to be retained, but that the original drill hall was to be removed.
 The new hall was completed in 1905–06.

 In 1889 James Bevan Edwards, a senior regular British officer, visited Australia to advise the colonies on how to improve their military defences.
 His visit reflected both local and imperial concerns including moves towards Federation and hostile incursions into the Pacific Region.
 Edwards, basing his ideas on what was happening in Europe and England, advised the Australian colonies to amalgamate their permanent forces and to form a federal voluntary militia from their paid citizen soldiers.

 Edwards' suggestions were considered at conferences attended by the colonial commanders in 1894 and 1896 but nothing was resolved.
 On 1 March 1901 the volunteer militia of the six colonies passed into the jurisdiction of the Australian Government under the administration of the Department of Defence without being formally amalgamated into one Australian army.
 The Australian Government had to decide whether to amalgamate the six colonial volunteer militia forces or to raise a new force.
-With the passing of the Defence Act of 1903 the Commonwealth Government amalgamated the six colonial militia forces into a paid voluntary force which would defend Australian sovereignty both overseas and in Australia.
+With the passing of the Defence Act 1903 the Commonwealth Government amalgamated the six colonial militia forces into a paid voluntary force which would defend Australian sovereignty both overseas and in Australia.
 Unpaid volunteers were confined to the defence of Australia.